 Community Chaplain Leadership

 Gloria Manadier-Farr is Nehemiah’s Community Chaplain.
-Gloria has 20 years of experience in the fields of substance abuse, trauma, and mental health.
+Gloria has over 20 years of experience in the fields of substance abuse, trauma, and mental health.
 She is a licensed substance abuse counselor and minister of Fountain of Life Covenant Church.
 Gloria has worked in the Allied neighborhood for more than five years building trust and developing the capacity of Allied residents to be effective change agents.